davidfox87/crossplane-eks-argocd-mlops/README.md

 ![AWS infra](https://docs.aws.amazon.com/prescriptive-guidance/latest/patterns/images/pattern-img/abf727c1-ff8b-43a7-923f-bce825d1b459/images/281936fa-bc43-4b4e-a343-ba1eab97df38.png)

 ## End-to-end traffic encryption using a TLS certificate from ACM, ALB, and Istio in the Amazon EKS.
+In the following steps, I implement end-to-end encryption using a TLS certificate in AWS Certificate Manager (ACM), Application Load Balancer (ALB), and Istio gateway and service mesh in an AWS EKS environment.
+Istio generates detailed telemetry for all service communications within a service mesh.
+This telemetry provides full observability of traffic in and out of the mesh and between services inside the mesh.
+Istio integrates extremely well with Prometheus and Grafana, which we will also install using ArgoCD.
 ![tls](SecureEndtoEndTrafficOnEKS2.jpg)

 # Installing Argo-cd
 [Getting started with ArgoCD](https://argo-cd.readthedocs.io/en/stable/getting_started/)
 ```
 kubectl create namespace argocd
 kubectl apply -n argocd -f https://raw.githubusercontent.com/argoproj/argo-cd/v2.4.12/manifests/install.yaml